shatha893/Notes/general_knowledge/files.md

 * The local file inclusion vul in the http service allowed me to access the `.htpasswd` file which, it seems, contains usernames and password.
 Indeed, it did contain the username and password of a user named Mike.
 I'll try and ssh with them.
 Damn just remembered there's no ssh on the host. mike:Sheffield19

+## Files with `.bak` extension
+* In computing, ".bak" is a filename extension commonly used to signify a backup copy of a file.

 <!--@nested-tags:general_knowledge/files,pen_testing/files-->